-The terms spots – lentigines are practically used in everyday clinical practice without distinction in order to practically describe the same lesions, whereas when they occur in people over 60 years of age they are often called aged spots.
+The terms spots or lentigines are practically used in everyday clinical practice, without distinction, in order to describe the same lesions, whereas when they occur in people over 60 years of age, they are often called age spots.

-Because spots and lentigines belong to the same category of hyperpigmented skin lesions, their clinical picture exhibits several similarities with nevi (moles) without, however, having the same growth mechanism.
-Thus, the examination of patients with suspicion of spots or liver spots should be done by an experienced clinical dermatologist, in order to make a definite diagnosis and subsequently determine the treatment.
+Spots & lentigines belong to the same category of hyperpigmented skin lesions.
+Their clinical picture exhibits several similarities with nevi (moles) without, however, having the same growth mechanism.
+Thus, the examination of patients with suspicion of spots or liver spots should be done by an experienced Clinical Dermatologist, in order to make a definite diagnosis and subsequently determine the treatment.

-An important parameter to prevent relapses following a successful treatment is to avoid uncontrolled sun exposure and to use sunscreen with a high protection.
+An important parameter to prevent relapses following a successful treatment is to avoid uncontrolled sun exposure and to use sunscreen with high uv protection.